nikolai4D/ContechOS/README.md

 Javascript and JSON based Graph Database

-(First make sure you have installed **Node.js**, **npm** and **git** on your computer)
+(First make sure you have installed **Node.js** (https://nodejs.org/en/download/), and **git** (https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) on your computer)

 1. Create a new folder on your computer.

 2. Open the folder in a terminal/cmd
 Mac -> Right click on the folder and press **"new terminal in folder"**
 Windows:
 a.
 Click the Windows Start menu and type "cmd".
 b.
 Click the Command Prompt icon to open it.
 c.
 Type "cd" followed by a space.
 d.
 Type the address of the folder after the space (i.e. "/Users/username/newfolder.")
 e.
 Press Enter.

 3. Clone this repository by writing in the terminal/cmd:
 **"git clone https://github.com/nikolai4D/ContechOS.git"**